You’re currently reading Chapter 5 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 Remember, your portfolio is about quality, not quantity.

-It’s about including the designs that best speak to the brands you are applying to work for.
+It’s about including the designs that best speak to the brands you are applying to work for or sending pitches to.
 Is it relevant to them?
 Will they look at it and think “ah, yes, she has a great POV (point of view) and gets our aesthetic”?
 That is your litmus test.
 That is your benchmark.

 It is the Portfolio Golden Rule!
 Everything in your book should pass it (with an exception for fashion designers who are new to the industry / changing categories…more on that later).